alliefleming/yellowco.co/_posts/2016-08-09-kohl-crecelius-of-krochet-kids-intl-on-the-idealist-journey-and-another-giveaway.markdown

 ---
 title: Three Pieces of Encouragement for the Dreamer & Doer by Kohl Crecelius, Co-Founder of Krochet Kids INTL.
-author: heygirl@yellowconference.com
+author: Kohl Crecelius
 date: '2016-08-09 04:00:39 -0700'
 categories:
 - Creative Advocacy